-As a BDC, we are required to carry our investments at market value or, if no market value is ascertainable, at the fair value as determined in good faith by our Adviser, in its role as valuation designee.
+As a BDC, we are required to carry our investments at market value or, if no market value is ascertainable, at the fair value as determined in good faith by our Adviser, in its role as valuation designee, subject to the oversight of our Board.
 Decreases in the market values or fair values of our investments will be recorded as unrealized depreciation.
 Any unrealized depreciation in our loan portfolio could be an indication of a portfolio company's inability to meet its repayment obligations to us with respect to the affected loans.
 This could result in realized losses in the future and ultimately in reductions of our income available for distribution in future periods.
 In addition, decreases in the market value or fair value of our investments will reduce our net asset value.